ICT702 Business Analytics & Visualization Semester 1, 2025 Assignment Help

 o Evaluate the availability of necessary technical skills and resources within the team (100 words).

-5. Discuss Ethical and Operational Factors
+5. Discuss Ethical and Operational Factors:

 o Highlight ethical considerations, including data privacy and consent issues (100 words).